When setting up a multi-language website, there are several multilingual Search Engine Optimization (SEO) factors to

 To avoid duplicate content penalties, Google’s best practices recommend using ‘dedicated URLs’ that include a language indicator.

-The indicator enables search engines and users to identify the language from the URL alone.
+The indicator enables international search engines and users to identify the language from the URL alone.
 For example, an original page might be www.example.com, while the French version could be www.example.com/fr/, the German version will be www.example.com/de, and so on.

 The placement of the language indicator in the URL depends on the URL structure you choose, particularly the difference between using dedicated Country Code Top Level Domains (CCTLDs) and subdomains on your own site.
 For clarity, the three choices are:

 Even a language indicator, though, can still be misinterpreted—so defining your URL parameters is an important step to take in making sure your site is SEO-compatible, but definitely not the only one.

-Each of these have their pros and cons, but subdirectories and subdomains are easy to set up and maintain.
+Each of these has its pros and cons, but subdirectories and subdomains are easy to set up and maintain.
 We use them within the Weglot translation solution, which uses rewrite rules to create a unique URL for each language version of your site.

 These tags can be inserted in the header section of the original page or submitted via a sitemap.
 For example, an hreflang tag referencing a French page intended for readers in Canada could look like this: